Are you looking for a fabulous new hair colour? Or maybe two? Black and red hair is the perfect combination of two bold and striking colours.

 Of course, the style you’re going for makes all the difference!

 Check out these awesome hairstyles below!
-They’re perfect for showing off this hair colour combo.
+They’re perfect for showing off this hair color combo.

 Beginners can start with dipped ends or streaks.